Hmzask/zerodha-bot/README.md

 - **Docker** (for containerization)
 - ***MIT License***

-- -> After cloning the repo, create a .env file put you all the keys into it.  you are good to go.
+- -> After cloning the repo,  create a .env file and put your keys into it.

 ## 📦 Getting Started